-Peace, Non Violence and Conflict Resolution Course Advisory: Eligibility for ENGL 001.
+Peace, Non Violence and Conflict Resolution

 General Education: Option A: Area B2; Option B: Area 4; Option C: Area D

 Introduction to the study of peace, nonviolence and peaceful conflict resolution.
 The course is designed for students interested in the fundamental issues of peace, justice, and conflict resolution in our society.
 It offers students an opportunity to reflect on the peace writings of both past and contemporary authors and is an examination of justice, peace, and peacemakers in the U.S. and worldwide.
 (Formerly SOCS 030)